loading

 Climate change is arguably the biggest threat to humankind and life on earth.
 In my research, I study the governance and political economy of climate change mitigation by linking different strands of literature in political science, economics, sociology, psychology, and computational social sciences.
 Using various quantitative and qualitative methods, I seek to understand the political and economic conditions for positive tipping dynamics in transforming complex socio-technical systems, such as the food and transport system, to achieve the Paris climate targets.

 Since the beginning of my academic career, I have conducted research on the transformation of complex socio-technical systems, with a special focus on climate mitigation in the food and transport sector.
 In my dissertation, entitled „The Political Feasibility of Transformative Climate Policy – Public Opinion about Transforming Food and Transport Systems“ (SNIS award, summa cum laude), I investigated the potential trade-off between the political feasibility and effectiveness of ambitious climate policies with visible implications for citizens’ everyday lives.
-Specifically, I investigated to what extent citizens and consumers in distinct socio-political contexts (namely, China, Germany, and the United States) accept measures aimed at reducing the use of fossil-fueled cars and the consumption of meat.
-In my PhD, I led comparative qualitative interviews, field- and survey experiments with more than 25,000 respondents in China, Germany, the Netherlands, Switzerland, and the United States.
+Across different projects, I investigated to what extent citizens and stakeholders in distinct socio-political contexts accept measures aimed at reducing the use of fossil-fueled cars and the consumption of meat and fostering the uptake of low-carbon technologies, such as renewable energies and meat substitutes.
+In my work, I led comparative case studies and field- and survey experiments with more than 35,000 respondents in China, Ghana, Germany, the Netherlands, Peru, Philippines, Switzerland, and the United States.

-For example, at the Oeschger Centre for Climate Change Research and Policy Analysis and Environmental Governance group at the University of Bern/EAWAG, I am currently co-leading a work package in the SNF-funded project on “Multiplex networks in Swiss and German Climate Mitigation Policy.”
+Moreover, at the Oeschger Centre for Climate Change Research and Policy Analysis and Environmental Governance group at the University of Bern/EAWAG, I have co-led a work package in the SNF-funded project on “Multiplex networks in Swiss and German Climate Mitigation Policy.”
 In this project, we employ elite actor surveys, discourse network analysis, and computational social science methods to study changes in actor coalitions and narratives in climate change policymaking.